fbpx

 Long-Term Care Expenses

-Long-term care may be needed when physical or mental disabilities impair your capacity to perform everyday basic tasks.
+Long-term care may be needed if physical or mental disabilities impair your ability to perform basic tasks.
 As life expectancies increase, so does the potential need for long-term care.

 Paying for long-term care can have a significant impact on retirement income and savings, especially for the healthy spouse.
 While not everyone needs long-term care during their lives, ignoring the possibility of such care and failing to plan for it can leave you or your spouse with little or no income or savings if such care is needed.